-The Project is expected to provide around 2,200 GWh - 2,400-Gigawatt Hour (GWh) of electricity per year.
+The GoSII 500MW Project is expected to provide around 2,200 GWh - 2,500-Gigawatt Hour (GWh) of electricity per year.
+Inclusive of the 150 MW extension (GoSII 150MW), the Project Site is to provide 2,700 - 3,000 GWh on average annually.
 The Project will result in crucial positive environmental and economic impacts on the strategic, national, and local level.
 Such positive impacts underpin rationale for the Project.
 These include the following:

 - This development allows for more sustainable development and shows the commitment of the Government of Egypt to realizing its energy strategy and meeting the set targets for renewable energy sources; - The Project will contribute to increasing energy security through reliance on an indigenous, inexhaustible and mostly import-independent energy resource.
-The expected electricity generation from the Project will serve the annual electricity needs of more than 800,000 local households; and - Generating electricity through wind power is rather pollution-free during operation.
-Compared with the conventional way of producing electricity in Egypt, the clean energy produced is expected to reduce consumption of liquid fuels for electricity generation, and will thus help in reducing greenhouse gas emissions as well as air pollutant emissions.
-The Project will likely displace more than 1 million metric tons of CO2 annually.
+The expected electricity generation from the Project will serve the annual electricity needs of more than 800,000 local households; and with the project extension (GoSII 150MW), this number is expected to increase to 1,000,000 1,111,000 households; - Generating electricity through wind power is rather pollution-free during operation.
+Compared with the conventional way of producing electricity in Egypt.
+The clean energy produced is expected to reduce consumption of liquid fuels for electricity generation, helping to reduce greenhouse gas emissions as well as air pollutant emissions.
+The Project is to displace more than 1 million metric tons of CO2 annually.